 Permitted solid waste collection and disposal companies must comply with many regulations.
-These include: Chapter 109.1 of the Code of the County of Fairfax, VA rules and regulations for the I-66 Transfer Station Complex, the I-95 Landfill Complex and the Energy/Resource Recovery Facility, as well as specific program requirements.
-See our online chart for program rules according to business type.
+Chapter 109.1 of the Code of the County of Fairfax, VA includes general requirements, recycling, precollection and storage, permits, enforcement and the collection, transportation and disposal of solid waste.
+There are rules and regulations for the I-66 Transfer Station Complex, the I-95 Landfill Complex and the Energy/Resource Recovery Facility, as well as specific program requirements.
 Failure to comply with any solid waste regulation may result in fines and suspension of permits or certificates to operate.
 To learn about specific violations and related fines, call 703-324-5230, TTY 711.

 The county uses solid waste advisories to communicate with the local waste industry and its customers.
 These advisories are formal notices of policies, clarifications of policies or rules, events, or other information that collection and disposal companies need to perform their work.

 SWA 17-006 Registering With the Food Waste Composting Pilot Program - replaced by SWA 18-002

 SWA 09-007 Approval of Alternative Yard Waste Recycling Systems for Townhouse Communities - replaced by SWA 17-001